 - Links to website can be shared/promoted via social media.

 - Wide variety of website design templates.

 - Allows for ease of use and access for your guests.

 - Ranked a top 2020 Tope Event Management Software by Capterra.

 Paper invitations have actually rebounded in popularity.
 Sometimes it's nice to hold a piece of paper in your hand.
 There are a lot of affordable options out there on Amazon, OrientalTrading.com, and Etsy.

 Online Invitations: Which One is Right for you?

-There are lots of options out there these days for digital invitations.
-The choice depends on how you prefer to reach your guests (would you rather text or share on social media or have responses managed all in one place)?
+There are lots of options out there these days for digital online invitations.
+Your choice will depend on how you prefer to reach your guests (would you rather text or share on social media or have responses managed all in one place?)?

 Written by Emma Santee and Artesa Cox; Contributor: Jack Leduc